Star

 • Coronation Street Bingo: A bingo game licenced and themed after the British soap opera of the same name, Coronation Street Bingo is mostly a bog standard game of 90 ball bingo, but with a special Golden Cobbles Jackpot ticket that gives a separate prize when a game is won at the same time the ticket is marked off, with a larger pooled jackpot paid out when the Golden Cobbles ticket is won.

-• Deal Or No Deal Bingo 90: Generally agreed to be the very first licenced bingo game to play online, Deal or No Deal Bingo 90 is one of the most popular versions available.
+• Deal Or No Deal Bingo 90: Generally agreed to be the very first licenced bingo game to play on websites, Deal or No Deal Bingo 90 is one of the most popular versions available.
 Adapting some of the mechanics from the titular game show, DOND Bingo 90 features 21 red boxes with varying jackpot amounts that are opened when their corresponding numbers are called.
 A 22nd box is also in the game but does not have a number; instead, this is rewarded to the player who wins full house.
 At this point, the game makes a “banker’s offer” for the red box just like the game, and the winning player has the option to accept the offer or take the money in the box as their jackpot.

 • Deal or no Deal Bingo Multiplier: This is a special variant of DOND Bingo found on bingo websites run by Paddy Power.
 Instead of the 22 boxes like the “original” DOND Bingo games, the Multiplier variant reveals a single red box that gives out a random multiplier 2x to 5x that applies to the room prizes.